neelsmith/greeklang/specs/md/greek/tokens/GreekWord.md

-Like GreekStrings, GreekWords can represented as Unicode strings in NFC form.
+Like GreekStrings, GreekWords can be represented as Unicode strings in NFC form.